KPI68/ANZAPP/README.md

 While we are at it, we can also select a program and read the source (refer to the function keys listed); or if no selection, the root object is selected by default.

 # PS - use SSH for GitHub at QSH
-(Tip: Change job's CCSID to 37 for special characters such as @, ~ to display properly, though the display does not affect usage.)
+Tip: Change job's CCSID to 37 for special characters such as @, ~, [, ] to input and display properly.
+The "IFS /" executables should have CCSID 1208.

 ### Generate pair of keys
 ```